Facts About HGH

 San Francisco Giants outfielder Jose Guillen was suspended for 10 to 15 days when it was discovered that he had been illegally using HGH.
-In the period between 2002 and 2005, he is reported to have purchased almost $20,000 worth of HGH and other steroids.
+In the period between 2002 and 2005, he is reported to have purchased almost $20,000-worth of HGH and other steroids.

 Across the pond in the UK, Rugby player Terry Newtown was caught using HGH in 2009 and faced a two-year suspension as a result.
 If you’ve ever seen a rugby game, you’ll understand why he might have felt like he needed an edge over the competition.

 Major league sports aren’t the only place that HGH and steroids show up.
 The 2010 Winter Olympics saw 30 athletes disqualified because they used HGH.
-The Olympics is supposed to represent the pinnacle of fair competition between countries whom all mutually respect one another.
+The Olympics is supposed to represent the pinnacle of fair competition between countries who all mutually respect one another.
 Excluding athletes who use drugs is a natural precaution.

 The illegal (and legal) sale and usage of HGH is a two billion dollar business (annually).
 In addition to how expensive the drug is to procure and transport, testing is expensive because the drug is virtually impossible to detect without a blood test.
 Standard drug tests are usually done using a urine sample, but HGH makes more expensive testing required.
 The substance is universally banned in Major League Baseball, the NCAA (see a full list of NCAA banned drugs), and IOC.
-There is some talk of extending the ban into the NFL in 2012.

 Legal Uses of HGH

-Despite all the scrutiny that illegal users of HGH are subjected to, there are some valid reasons why someone might be allowed to have some.
+Despite all of the scrutiny that illegal users of HGH are subjected to, there are some valid reasons why someone might be allowed to have some.